LHolten/rlbot-bm-rust/README.md

 This crate containts the easy to use rust wrappers for [RLBot-BM](https://github.com/L0laapk3/RLBot-BM).
 As is custom, there is a `*-sys` crate that links the external lib [rlbot-bm-sys](https://github.com/LHolten/rlbot-bm-sys).

-The wrappers make use of a lot new-types to hide implementation details.
+The wrappers make use of a lot of new-types to hide implementation details.
 This means that when RLBot-BM is updated it is possible to hide these changes and keep the same API.

 ## Rust features